gradkell/pkiccu/README.md

 PKICCU can't download root CA certs from DISA.
 This is because DISA doesn't publish them, and for good reason.
 Since root CA certs are explicitly trusted, they need to come from a trusted source.
 Root certificates usually don't change and they are not issued frequently.
-The root certificates can be manually added to PKICCU's PKI data directory structure so that they can be used in certificate bundles, etc. In DoD, you can probably get the root certificates from a DoD Windows computer in the Trusted Certification Authorities certificate store.
+The root certificates should be manually added to PKICCU's PKI data directory structure so that they can be used in certificate bundles, etc. In DoD, you can probably get the root certificates from a DoD Windows computer in the _Trusted Certification Authorities_ certificate store.

 #### Limited Support for Non-DoD PKIs

 PKICCU cannot automatically discover when new CAs are added to non-DoD PKIs.
 This is because PKICCU uses the DISA PKI website to determine when CA certificates are available.

-And, if DISA changes the way their website works too much, then updates to PKICCU will have to be made.
+_If DISA changes the way their website works too much, then updates to PKICCU will have to be made._

 ## Using PKICCU